 Personally, I am a Christian; professionally, I meet you where you are.
 If faith is something that is important to you and the counseling process, I am comfortable working with you on that.
 If you do not consider yourself spiritual or religious, this will not be a topic of discussion in our sessions (again, unless you want it to be).
 I am also not professionally trained in biblical counseling.
 If you are looking for a counselor who can offer you biblical references or quotations, I would recommend you speak with your pastor for a reference.

 I am in network with most major insurance providers in Southern Wisconsin and Northern Illinois.
 I also offer reasonable self-pay rates if I am not in network with your provider, or you don’t want to go through your insurance.
 You may also want to check with your employer to see if they offer an Employee Assistance Program (EAP).
 These programs offer free counseling services to you for 3-6 sessions (dependent on employer).

 Therapy requires a not-insignificant time commitment.
 Our sessions will be approximately one hour.
 I prefer to meet with new clients weekly initially so we can get to the heart of the issue as quickly as possible.
 If weekly is not possible, I am willing to work with you on a schedule that meets your needs.
 Whatever our schedule ends up being, it is important that you make therapy a priority in your schedule.
 To receive the most benefit you need to make this time commitment to yourself.

-In an effort to meet your needs, I have very flexible scheduling available Monday-Thursday from 7:30am-6:30pm.
+In an effort to meet your needs, I have very flexible scheduling available Monday-Wednesday from 9:00am-6:00pm.